arianaberger/workout-tracker-sinatra-project/spec.md

 - [x] Include user input validations
       --> Used in the signup and login pages
-      --> Do I need validation in other parts?
-For workouts and movements??
+      --> There is validation for creating a movement, which needs a name

 - [x] Display validation failures to user with error message (example form URL e.g. /posts/new) --> Signup and login pages show flash messages when there is an error